UHH-ISS/beemaster-hp/connector/README.md

 ```

 **For testing purposes** you might want to run *Dionaea* and the *Connector*
 together with Bro.
-To do so, use [this compose file](https://git.informatik.uni-hamburg.de/iss/mp-ids-bro/blob/master/docker-compose.yml).
+Have a look at the [compose file](https://git.informatik.uni-hamburg.de/iss/mp-ids-bro/blob/master/docker-compose.yml) of the Beemaster Bro repository.
+There you can find a simple Bro cluster setup.

 ### Without Docker

+Ensure that you sourced the virtual environment as described [here](https://git.informatik.uni-hamburg.de/iss/mp-ids-hp/blob/master/README.md).
+The *Connector* needs to run on Python 2 and requires modules which are not located in the `src` folder but included in the environment.

 Start the *Connector* via `python connector.py` and use the correct arguments for your environment.
 This repository holds a configuration file that can be used for local testing, which is identical to the default configuration, apart from sending to port `9999`.
-Don't forget to ensure that you still sourced your environment as described [here](https://git.informatik.uni-hamburg.de/iss/mp-ids-hp/blob/master/README.md) because the connector still needs to run on Python 2 and requires modules which aren't located in the `src` folder but included in the environment.

 `python connector.py ../conf/config-local.yaml`

-It will receive on port `8080` and dump a little text output to the console.
-See [Dionaea Readme](dionaea/README.md#talk-to-dionaea) for information about how to communicate with it.
+It will bind to port `8080` and listen for JSON post input.
+See the [Dionaea Readme](dionaea/README.md#talk-to-dionaea) for information about how to communicate with it.

 ## Setup Development Environment

-The following Linux script can be used to set up an development environment as well as an environment for testing purposes.
+The [setup.sh](setup.sh) script can be used to set up a development and testing environment.
-You find the script in the root folder of the repository.

 ```sh
 ./setup.sh -h